mark-monteiro/dnd-character/_spells/pass-without-trace.md

 ---
 name: "Pass Without Trace"
 classes: ["Druid"]
-type: "Abjuration"
+school: "Abjuration"
 ritual: false
 level: 2
-time: "1 action"
+castingTime: "1 action"
 range: "Self"
 components: "V,S,M"
-material-components: "ashes from a burned leaf of mistletoe and a spruce sprig"
+material: "ashes from a burned leaf of mistletoe and a spruce sprig"
-duration: "Concentration (up to an hour)"
+duration: "up to an hour"
+concentration: true
 ---
 A veil of shadows and silence radiates from you, masking you and your companions from detection.
 For the duration, each creature you choose within 30 feet of you (including you) has a +10 bonus to Dexterity (Stealth) checks and can’t be